Vitaly Timokhov | Toronto Corporate and International Tax Attorney

 - Taxation of trusts and estates, including non-resident trusts with Canadian beneficiaries and Canadian trusts, mutual funds and estates with foreign beneficiaries.

-- Canadian tax implications arising on immigration to or emigration from Canada (including long- and short-term executive and employee relocations and immigration trusts (including post-2014 windups and trust conversions).
+- Canadian tax implications arising on immigration to or emigration from Canada (including long- and short-term executive and employee relocations and immigration trusts (including post-2014 windups and trust conversion).

 Vitaly is a principal author and Canadian editor of the Tax Advisor’s Guide to the Canada – U.S. Tax Treaty, a 2-volume loose-leaf published by Carswell Thomson.